rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 Two friends and I were ascending the broad, south-facing summit ridge of Cirque Peak.
 Our intention was to ski [Cirque North Couloir](/events/Cirque-Peak-North-Couloir_February-2019) (note the chunks of avalanche debris behind the skier in the first photo), a classic Rockies ski-descent that is frequently attempted in ski-guide exams.

 Above tree line, the main ascent route gradually starts up the summit ridge.
 Low on this ridge, we encountered a restriction in our route: the ridge got narrower and steeper with a short gully ascending between two rock bands on either side.
 Too steep to skin, it would require a boot-pack.
-The alternative route of traversing out onto the looker’s-right face—a large, exposed alpine slope—was far less appealing.
+The alternative of traversing out onto the looker’s-right face—a large, exposed alpine slope—was far less appealing.

 I stowed my skis on my pack and began post-holing into waist-deep snow, punching through the wind-hammered crust endemic to so much of Rockies alpine terrain.

-My hazard assessment had been that if the snow in the gully slid, it would likely have a small volume, and I’d go for a short ride down the centre of the broad ridge—hardly a terrain trap.
+My hazard assessment had been that if the snow in the gully slid, it would likely have a small volume, and I’d go for a short ride down the centre of the broad ridge, hardly a terrain trap.
 The ridge had a low-enough angle (we’d been switchbacking up it on skins until that point) that I was not concerned about rocketing down it if the snow failed.
 Or worse—tomahawking.

 Nearing the middle of my boot-pack, the wind pocket inside the gully released—maybe a size 0.5.
-All around me, the snow unzipped into large chunks, like a taught guitar string snapping and fraying like a ripped tendon.
+All around me, the snow unzipped into large chunks, like a tendon snapping and fraying.

-Flipped over backwards, I was now sliding on my back, backpack and skis below me, head-first down the gully, like an inverted beetle.
+Flipped over backwards, I was now sliding on my back, backpack and skis below me, head-first down the gully, an inverted beetle.
 I distinctly remember trying to sense my velocity and if it was exponentially increasing.
 Thankfully, I came to a stop, unburied, where the slope-angle relaxed a few meters down.
 Gravity and friction in equilibrium.

 Unharmed, I righted myself and regrouped with my partners.
 My boots had filled with snow between the plastic shell and inner liners, which I cleared while waiting for my heart rate to settle.
-At my high point in the gulley, the avalanche crown was perhaps two feet deep at worst, tapering as it extended horizontally a few meters in each direction.
-Wind effect in the gully had created at least one buried weak layer in the snowpack, which the outer wind slab had slid on once my boot-packing had compromised its structural integrity.
+At my high point in the gulley, the avalanche crown was no more than two feet deep.
+Wind effect in the gully had created at least one buried weak layer in the snowpack, which the outer wind slab had slid on once my boot-packing compromised its structural integrity.

-With the majority of snow flushed out of the no-longer-suspect gully, we opted to continue attempting our objective.
+With the majority of snow flushed out of the no-longer-suspect gully, we opted to continue with our objective.
 There is a bolted rappel near the summit which we used to rappel on two 40 m half-ropes.
 The rappel isn’t strictly necessary as the North Couloir is relatively low angle, though it makes descending the upper rocky section more palatable.

 We finished the day without further incident.
-In over 250 ski days now, this is the only avalanche involvement I have ever directly experienced—fortunately a harmless one.
+In over 250 ski days now, this is the only direct avalanche involvement I have ever experienced—fortunately a harmless one.

 ---

 **9:00 AM, April 18, 2019**
 Conditions were not looking good.
 It was day three of our attempt on Bugaboos to Rogers, a classic ski traverse that usually takes eight to ten days.

 The first two days had gone well enough.
 The only mishap on day one had been having to backtrack uphill a bit after a potential shortcut down a convexity on a glacier proved too heavily crevassed for safe travel.
-Camp that night had been a beautiful spot further across this glacier.
+Camp that night had been a beautiful spot further along this glacier.

 Day two’s blunder had been to leave food stashed in our cook shelter at a camp below tree-line, rather than hung from a tree.
-Overnight, an enterprising rodent had challenged itself to see how many surfaces of our cook shelter he could evenly distribute granola across.
-He also cut the bottom out of a plastic bowl, of which only the outer cylinder remained.
+Overnight, an enterprising rodent had challenged himself to see how many surfaces of our cook shelter he could evenly distribute granola across.
+He also chewed out the bottom of a plastic bowl, of which only the outer cylinder remained.

 Leading up to the trip, I’d had two potential groups to join.
 The way that it worked out, I started with a group one day behind the other.
 We had seen some of their tracks and the remnants of one of their camps in our first two days.

 Thanks to long-term forecasts and satellite-communication devices, the decline in conditions was not unexpected.
 A warm, moist low-pressure system was rolling in, with the freezing level ascending to well over 3000 metres, higher than all nearby peaks.
 This was to persist for a few days, during which travel in avalanche terrain would be sketchy, as rainfall events can quickly destabilize spring snowpacks.

-Radioing in to a nearby heli-ski lodge where a team member had previously worked, we were surprised to receive an offer to spend the next night there to wait out the storm.
+Radioing in to a nearby heli-ski lodge where a team member had worked, we were surprised to receive an offer to spend the  night there to wait out the storm.
 This was certainly preferable to sitting in a tent in the rain, so we accepted.
 Further along the traverse route, there are permanent structures that would be well suited for waiting out storms; however, we were at least two days away from the closest one.
 We were picked up near our granola-explosion camp.
 Dinner consisted of steak and lobster, a delightful upgrade over the original plan of dehydrated cardboard.

 This was the final week of heli-skiing.
 The following morning, the guides did a test flight and were less than excited about conditions upon returning.
 So unexcited in fact that they cancelled the heli-skiing program for the day, despite air conditions being favourable enough for flying.
 It is my understanding that air conditions are usually the crux in heli-skiing, not avalanche conditions.
 With the freedom to fly anywhere in their tenures, heli-ski operations can usually find slopes to ski, even in periods of elevated avalanche hazard.
 Turbulent air or lack of visibility are more likely reasons for grounded choppers.